sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 #### Windows-Sysmon Missing Alert Rules

-Lets proceed and check where we are missing alert rules for Windows-Sysmon.
+Let us proceed and check where we are missing alert rules for Windows-Sysmon.

 Click on the **+** sign next to the Windows Missing Alert Rules tab.